awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 The default timeout is 30 seconds\.
 You can change the value to be from 1 to 60 seconds\.
 If you need a timeout value outside that range, [create a case in the AWS Support Center](https://console.aws.amazon.com/support/home?region=us-east-1#/case/create?issueType=service-limit-increase&limitType=service-code-cloudfront-distributions)\.

 **Tip**
 If you want to increase the timeout value because viewers are experiencing HTTP 504 status code errors, consider exploring other ways to eliminate those errors before changing the timeout value\.
-See the troubleshooting suggestions in [HTTP 504 Status Code \(Gateway Timeout\)](http-504-gateway-timeout.md)\.
+See the troubleshooting suggestions in [HTTP 504 status code \(Gateway Timeout\)](http-504-gateway-timeout.md)\.

 CloudFront behavior depends on the HTTP method in the viewer request:
 + `GET` and `HEAD` requests – If the origin doesn’t respond or stops responding within the duration of the response timeout, CloudFront drops the connection\.
 CloudFront tries again to connect according to the value of [Origin connection attempts](#origin-connection-attempts)\.